INSPIRE: INvestigating Stellar Population In RElics II. First Data Release (DR1): Stellar population analysis

-Then, subsequently, run the full-spectral fitting code using models with the measured value of [$\alpha$/Fe]$_{\text{measured}}$ as well as with models with [$\alpha$/Fe]= $\pm 0.1 \times [\alpha$/Fe]$_{\text{measured}}$, to take into account the uncertainties associated with the inference from line-indices, assumed to be equal to the step between two models ($0.1$).
-We stress that the estimates we obtain must be interpreted as tentative, since we do not perform any quantitative likelihood-based analysis combining a large numbers of indices, which is the only way to break the degeneracies between the different stellar population parameters (e.g. \citealt{Spiniello+14}).
-However, we anticipate that this does not play any role in the relic confirmation (see Sec.~\ref{sec:results_confirmation} for more details).
+Subsequently, we ran the full spectral fitting code using models with the measured value of [$\alpha$/Fe]$_{\text{measured}}$ as well as with models with [$\alpha$/Fe]= $\pm 0.1 + [\alpha$/Fe]$_{\text{measured}}$, to take into account the uncertainties associated with the inference from line indices that are assumed to be equal to the step between two models ($0.1$).
+We stress that the estimates we obtain must be interpreted as tentative, as we do not perform any quantitative likelihood-based analysis combining a large numbers of indices, which is the only way to break the degeneracies between the different stellar population parameters (e.g. \citealt{Spiniello+14}).
+However, we anticipate that this does not play any role in the relic confirmation (see Sect.~\ref{sec:results_confirmation} for more details).